dmlc/gluon-nlp/docs/examples/sequence_sampling/sequence_sampling.md

 probability that they would occur according to our model.
 At each time step, a language model predicts the likelihood of each word occuring, given the context from prior time steps.
-The outputs at any time step can be any word from the vocabulary whose size is `V` and thus the number of all possible outcomes for a sequence of length `T` is thus `V^T`.
+The outputs at any time step can be any word from the vocabulary whose size is V and thus the number of all possible outcomes for a sequence of length T is thus V^T.

 While sometimes we might want to sample sentences according to their probability of occuring, at other times we want to